selectL-L/Sancho/README.md

 # Sancho (Now offically on V0.1!)

-The local Discord bot, ready to roll dice and remember your stuff. (uhhhh, idk I thought it sounded cool :3)
+A local discord bot, mostly designed for my own small community, but does have flexibility to be used in your servers, or even forked for your own use!

-This is a small, personal bot built to handle commands in a more natural way.
+The major design philosophy is to handle commands in a more natural way.
 Instead of rigid command structures, you can just talk to it.
-(Though we have rigid commands for those who prefer it!)
+(Though some rigid commands exist for admin stuff!)

 ## What's it do?

 Sancho is currently equipped with a couple of handy features (more to come!):

-*   **A half decent Dice Roller:** You can throw complex dice notations at it, and it'll figure it out.
-Stuff like `.sancho roll (2d6+5)*3` or `.sancho roll 4d20kh3 with advantage`.
+*   **A Dice Roller:** You can use complex dice notations with it.
+Stuff like `.sancho roll (2d6+5)*3` or `.sancho roll 4d20kh3 with advantage` should simply just work.
 *   **Natural Language Reminders:** Set reminders just by talking to the bot (still doesn't work super well (yet)).
 For example: `.sancho remind me in 2 hours to check on my laundry`.
 It also supports custom timezones so you don't have to do any conversions.
+*   **Image Conversion:** You can convert and resize images just by asking `.sancho convert` or `.sancho resize` and either attaching your image, or replying to an image.
+*   **Skill database:** You can save dice notation as skills that can be called at any time, helps with roleplay and/or repetitive work.
+*   **General fun commands:** You can call the bot for certain more basic fun commands like 8ball or BOD (from hit game library of ruina)!

 ## How to Use It

-Just start a message with `.sancho` and tell it what you want. (side note, it only responds to .sancho)
+Just start a message with `.sancho` or `.s` (by default, changeable in config.py!) and speak to it.

-### Dice Rolling

-*   `.sancho roll 2d6 + 5`
-*   `.sancho roll 1d20 with advantage`
-*   `.sancho roll 8d6kh5` (Rolls 8 six-sided dice and keeps the highest 5)

-### Reminders

-*   `.sancho remind me in 30 minutes to take a break`
-*   `.sancho remind me on Friday at 8pm to watch the new movie`
-*   `.sancho timezone EST` (Sets your personal timezone for all reminders)
-*   `.sancho checkreminders` (See what you've asked it to remember)
-*   `.sancho delrem 1` (Deletes your first reminder from the list)
+(List of commands removed in lieu of figuring out a better way to do so.)

 ## How to Get It Running

 1.  **Clone the repo.**
 2.  **Create an `info.env` file** in the main directory.
-It needs to contain one thing:
+You only have to fill in the token:
     ```
     DISCORD_TOKEN=YourSuperSecretBotTokenHere
     ```